walmartlabs/concord-website/docs/getting-started/processes.md

 ## Runtime

 The runtime is what actually executes the process.
-It is an interpreter written in Java that executed flows written in [Concord DSL](../processes-v1/index.html#dsl).
+It is an interpreter written in Java that executes flows written in [Concord DSL](../processes-v1/index.html#dsl).
-Typically is is executed in a separate JVM process.
+Typically this is executed in a separate JVM process.

 Currently there are two versions of the runtime:
 - [concord-v1](../processes-v1/index.html) - the current stable version, used